hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 The DNS servers are responsible for local domain names and answer queries of these names directly without forwarding them to other servers.
 These domain names are configured in the zone files.

-/etc/bind/named.conf.local:
+The zone files are specified in the file `/etc/bind/named.conf.local`:

 ```
 # network zone